z390development/z390/doc/contributing/contribute_cics.md

 This document explains how to build zCICS and how to run a regression test

-It consists of the following chapters:
-1. Building zCICS
-2. Regression testing zCICS
-2.1.
-Create a trace of your transactions
-2.2.
-Running the simulation
-2.3.
-Running the comparator
-2.4.
-Abends
-3. Trademarks & Credits

 ## Building zCICS

 The zCICS source code is pre-packaged with z390.